open-dynamic-robot-initiative/trifinger_simulation/docs/simreal/simvsreal.rst

 ======================================

-On the real robot, it is possible to pass a time index that lies in the future and most methods of the ``RobotFrontend`` will simply block and wait until this time step is reached.
+On the real robot, it is possible to pass a time index that lies in the future and most methods of the `robot_interfaces::RobotFrontend`_ will simply block and wait until this time step is reached.
 The simulation, however, is not running asynchronously but is actively stepped every time ``append_desired_action()`` is called.
 Therefore the behaviour of waiting for a time step is not supported.
 Instead,